 Our appetite for all things forensic is such that every few years, a medical examiner or forensic anthropologist writes about what it’s really like in a CSI lab.
-Some rehash celebrity cases, others analyze famous cases from history, others discuss their day-to-day experiences, which utterly debunk what we see on TV.MAYBE AN EXAMPLE OR TWO OF SUCH BOOKS?
+Some rehash celebrity cases, others analyze famous cases from history, others discuss their day-to-day experiences, which utterly debunk what we see on TV.

 Melinek didn’t set out to become a medical examiner.
 Her first choice was surgery, but she found the schedule of double and triple shifts too brutal for herself and her future husband.
-She knew she was hitting bottom when, obligated to work despite having the flu, she operated onin a woman with raging appendicitis whose fever was actually lower than hers.
+She knew she was hitting bottom when, obligated to work despite having the flu, she operated on a woman with raging appendicitis whose fever was lower than hers.

-She learneds the routines of professional practice and explains them through in a series of vivid cases.
+She learned the routines of professional practice and explains them through a series of vivid cases.
 She describes how, before the first cut, medical examiners must document everything they see, starting with the clothes and skin.
-If there’s the slightest mistake — overlooking not seeing a scar, not accounting for a missing finger or toe, or misreading a tattoo — families become frantic and question the entire procedure.
+If there’s the slightest mistake — overlooking a scar, not accounting for a missing finger or toe, or misreading a tattoo — families become frantic and question the entire procedure.
 We watch as she takes fluid from an eyeball and blood from a vein behind the collarbone for toxicology tests.
 Then she moves on to more invasive techniques — lopping open ribs with a pair of pruning shears and emptying stomach contents with a soup ladle.
 She describes how bodily liquids provide clues: Green fluid around the lungs shows probable infection, clear indicates heart failure, blood signals trauma.
 Normal lungs should be pink and spongy; smokers’ are black and hardened.
-“The worst ones crunch when you handle them,.” she writes.[√29]
+“The worst ones crunch when you handle them,” she writes.

 Although graphic at times, the book is not a horror-fest.
 Admittedly, some cases are cringe-inducing, such as that of Jerry, a drug abuser who fell to his death through a window and suffered massive internal damage, despite a reasonably intact outward appearance.
-“When I wiggled Jerry’s hips they felt — and sounded — like a bag of marbles,” she tells us. [√51]Yet in others we see the idealism Melinek brings to the job, the sense of justice and closure that a competent autopsy can providebring.
+“When I wiggled Jerry’s hips they felt — and sounded — like a bag of marbles,” she tells us.
+Yet in others we see the idealism Melinek brings to the job, the sense of justice and closure that a competent autopsy can provide.
 She discusses the case of a pregnant young woman who was killed by a hit-and-run driver.
-Contradicting the suspect’s version of events, the dead woman’s her injuries revealed the true nature of the accident. contrary to the suspect’s version of events.
-Then there’s the story of Veronica Rivera, a 28-year-old woman whose death in a hospital was written off as a drug overdoseaddiction.
-Months of investigation and waiting for lab results showed that she actually died from as a reaction to a transfusion.
+Contradicting the suspect’s version of events, the dead woman’s injuries revealed the true nature of the accident.
+Then there’s the story of Veronica Rivera, a 28-year-old woman whose death in a hospital was written off as a drug overdose.
+Months of investigation and waiting for lab results showed that she actually died from a reaction to a transfusion.
 It meant much to her survivors that she had not been a drug addict, and it alerted the hospital to a dangerous situation.

 “It’s not about the bones,” she tells the family of another deceased person, whose identity she determined after he’d been lying in an unmarked grave for 15 years.
 “It’s about the living. . . .
-I do it for you.”[√102]
+I do it for you.”

 Part of what makes this book enjoyable is the wiseacre tone Melinek often affects.
-It’s hard to tell whether that’s her ownnatural speaking voice or a the result of the collaboration with her writer husband, T.J.
+It’s hard to tell whether that’s her own voice or a result of the collaboration with her writer husband, T.J.
 Mitchell, but it works to move things briskly along.
 She sometimes uses her husband as a foil — his job is to be appalled at what she describes to him — and sometimes brings in her toddler son as well.
-It’s done with a light touch; they come into her memoirs at times that seem appropriate, not as props.
+It’s done with a light touch; they come into her memoir at times that seem appropriate, not as props.
 So, too, does the story of her father’s suicide, which clearly informs the way she treats survivors.
 She knows what it is to experience loss.

 Douglas Starr is co-director of the graduate program in science journalism at Boston University.
 His most recent book is “The Killer of Little Shepherds: A True Crime Story and the Birth of Forensic Science.”